New Law Aimed at Reducing Unsecured Load Truck Accidents in Ohio

 At Kisling, Nestico & Redick, our Ohio truck accident lawyers have significant experience handling wrongful death claims involving commercial trucks and extensive knowledge of all relevant local, state, and federal rules.
-We can find evidence of truck driver or trucking company negligence in a variety of situations.
+We can find evidence of the truck driver’s or trucking company’s negligence in a variety of situations.

 The sooner you contact our firm, the sooner we can work to collect and preserve evidence of liability.

 While law enforcement officers do their best to conduct a full and fair investigation, their goals are different than yours.
 Without a lawyer to represent your interests, key evidence needed to prove your case could disappear.

 At KNR, we know first-hand how trucking companies respond to wrongful death claims where their drivers or employees are at fault.
 But these large companies are interested in protecting their profits – not your family’s well-being.

 When a commercial truck is involved in a fatal collision, the trucking company is aware of the risks of a potential lawsuit.
 The company will start working immediately to defend itself.

 Typically, the trucking company’s insurance carrier will contact the victim’s family to persuade them that they do not need an attorney.
 Insurance professionals are trained to encourage family members to accept a quick settlement that leaves the trucking company free to make the same fatal mistakes over again.

 However, trucking companies are only required to retain documents for a relatively short period of time, which means it’s important to act quickly to preserve important evidence such as a truck driver’s log, onboard GPS data, and maintenance records before they are destroyed.